Alex-Karden/HTML5-Banner-for-website-kufar.by/README.md

-# HTML5-Banner-for-website-kufar.by
+# HTML5-Banners-for-website-kufar.by
-HTML5 Banner for website KUFAR.BY.
+HTML5 Banners for website KUFAR.BY.
 AdFox and Google Web Designer.